travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 ## Known issues

-### Node.js debug builds need to set up the execution environment

-When running a Node.js job in the debug mode, your `node` and `npm` commands may not be set up according to the build configuration.
+### In a Node.js debug session, the `node` and `npm` versions differ from what is defined in the configuration

-Running
+To set up the debug environment in the same ways as the Node.js job, run the following command when you log in to your debug session before executing any other command:

 ```
 nvm install $TRAVIS_NODE_VERSION
 ```

-should set up the environment properly.